 Some of these sweets, confections, cakes, and pastries have gained international fame!
 Here are the most famous Greek desserts which you must definitely try in their authentic version whenever you come to Greece!

-Popular Greek Desserts to Try
+Popular Greek Pastries to Try

 This is one of the most renowned and oldest desserts of Greece.
 The word “galaktoboureko” means “milk wrap” or “milk pie” or “milk burek”.
 It is a phyllo pie with semolina-based custard milk filling, baked in a pan and doused in syrup.
 The best galaktoboureko keeps the phyllo crunchy and crisp while the filling is soft, sweet, and perfectly complemented by the syrup.